leetcode-python-java/leetcode-python-java/README.md

       # The created @thread is the @thread in `stop` method below.
       @thread = Thread.new {
-        # FYI, this is in the puma starting process.
+        # FYI, this is in the Puma starting process.
         # 'Thread.current.object_id' returns '70144220123860',
         # which is the same as the 'Thread.current.object_id' in 'handle_servers' in Puma::Server#run
         # def handle_servers
         #   begin
         #     # ...
         #   ensure
-        #     # FYI, the 'ensure' part is in the puma stopping process.
+        #     # FYI, the 'ensure' part is in the Puma stopping process.
         #     puts "#{Thread.current.object_id}" # returns '70144220123860' too.
         #   end
         # end